x95castle1/gemfire-micrometer-bridge/README.md

 **Log Levels:** DEBUG and TRACE Logging Levels are supported and will log useful information to troubleshoot.

 **Regex Debugging:** Set logging.level.com.vmware.tanzu.gemfire.starter=DEBUG to see exactly which metric Type and Names the bridge is finding during its rescan.

-**Empty Map:** If your debug logs show exportConfig is {}, check the single quotes and backslashes in your application.properties file.